 - Vanilla Extract – For a boost of flavor.

 - Pumpkin Pie Spice – The key is to use a mix that does not have any added sugar.
-Or you can make your mix at home.
+Or you can try my homemade pumpkin pie spice.

 How To Make Keto Pumpkin Cheesecake Cupcakes

-Following these simple steps, these almond flour pumpkin cheesecake cupcakes bites will completely satisfy your sweet tooth and definitely impress your guests.
+Following these simple steps, these almond flour pumpkin cheesecake cupcake bites will completely satisfy your sweet tooth and definitely impress your guests.